anupiyan/anupiyan.github.io/index.md

 Sri Lanka Insititute of Information Technology, Sri Lanka.

 # Employement History
+Currently I am the Senior Engineering Manager AI/ML at Qoria.
-I am the AI Team Lead for Norwood System.
+I was the Head of AI at Norwood System.
 I worked as a Senior Data Scientist at Idoba.
 I was the Principal Machine Learning at icetana.
 I was a Postdoctoral Research Fellow at Murdoch University, Western Australia, working on an Artificial Intelligence product to support Pathologists in diagnosis for Western Australian Health.